TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 2. Move the advanced parameters of training into an additional window.
 3. Add an option for automatically estimating beta2 from the opened images for training.
 4. Add `Fourier Damping` function.

+### version 1.3

+Modify the padding procedure to ensure a lateral padding of at least 16 pixels and axial padding of at least 4 slices.

 ****